Skip to main content

 Websites

 The State of Vermont Web Template is a fully-supported content management system.
-The State’s ‘Web Look and Feel Standards’ consist of the required components that every official State of Vermont website or app must have and offers the following web-specific accessibility general guidelines and best practices.
-All the best practices outlined above also apply.
-Anytime you’re developing web content, you need to consider accessibility throughout design, development, content creation, and ongoing maintenance.
-It’s a lot easier to make sites accessible from the beginning than it is to remediate something after it’s already built.
+The State’s ‘Web Look and Feel Standards’ consist of the required components that every official State of Vermont website or app must have.
+The Standards also offer the following web-specific accessibility general guidelines and best practices.

 According to Digital.gov, there are four common accessibility issues on government websites:

-• Missing ALT text - Always add descriptive ALT (alternative) text to images, so screen reader software can convey the meaning of an image, even if someone can’t see it.
+• Missing Alt text: Always add alt text to images so that people using screen readers can understand the meaning of an image if they cannot visually see it.

-• Lack of structure - When creating content, use document styles to organize content and properly tag headings, which makes it easier for screen reader software to navigate through a document or web page.
+• Lack of structure - When creating content, use document styles to organize content and properly tag headings.
+Syles and heading structure make navigating through a document or web page easier for people using screen readers.
+Here's a video tutorial on how to create an accessible heading hierarchy.

 • Insufficient color contrast - Follow the U.S. Web Design System (USWDS) guidance on color to ensure sufficient contrast between text and background colors.

-• Content quality - Write concisely and clearly using plain language, and put the most important information at the top of the page.
+• Content quality - Assume people will scroll through the content rather than read it.
+Write short, simple sentences using everyday language.
+Put the most important information at the top of the page.

 Tips for Websites

 • Typography - Use sans-serif fonts for all body text.
-The preferred typefaces for web applications are Open Sans and Lato.
+The preferred typefaces for websites and apps are Open Sans and Lato.
 Header text needs to be larger than body text and use heading styles.
-Every state website needs to use a font size set to 1em and at a ‘normal’ weight for body text.
+Every state website must use a font size set to 1em and at a ‘normal’ weight for body text.

 • Hyperlinks - Links to external websites, PDFs, and Word documents should open in a new browser window.
 Hyperlink titles should describe the action that will happen when the user clicks on the link, such as ‘Download grant application’ or ‘Read more about the grant program.’